bluelightspirit/MUSIX/README.md

 ## How do streaks work?

-If you obtain a streak with 0-2 songs correct in a row, you will gain only 1 point per question correct.
+If the player obtains a streak with 0-2 songs correct in a row, they will gain only 1 point per question correct.
-If you obtain a streak with 3-5 songs correct in a row, you will gain 3 points rather than 1.
+If the player obtains a streak with 3-5 songs correct in a row, they will gain 3 points rather than 1.
-If you obtain a streak with 6+ songs correct in a row, you will gain 5 points rather than 3.
+If the player obtains a streak with 6+ songs correct in a row, they will gain 5 points rather than 3.
-If you get one song wrong at any time during your streak, your streak ends.
+If the player get one song wrong at any time during their streak, their streak ends.

 ## How does hints work?